About

 • stepping up to co-plan and facilitate meetings, to scribe; reflecting on the purposes of meeting; adapting the planned content and the way meetings are run it in light of what would work better.

 The Meetings: The discussion groups will probably be held in pubs or cafes; what we'd lose in control over the environment & in focus, we'd gain in connection with the wider world.
+But it also remains an open question.

 - 3 groups of 12 people to run 3 courses from section 1 (of the 6)